netjson/netjson/docs/source/faq.rst

 Is this some kind of new SNMP?
 ------------------------------

 Not exactly.
+SNMP is a protocol that aims to allow management and monitoring of a network, NetJSON is a format that aims to describe common data structures in networking tools, so different tools written in different languages can interoperate by exchanging text.

-Think about NetJSON as a possible common language that libraries and applications can adopt in order to interoperate on different levels.
+Think about NetJSON as a possible common language that libraries and applications can adopt in order to talk, exchange their data structures and interoperate on different levels.

 NetJSON does not aim to define how the data is exchanged, it could be exposed via an HTTP API, it could be sent through UDP packets, it could be copied from